82 W. Main Street Northborough, MA 01532

 Can children develop gum disease?

 Yes.
 Children can develop gum disease without proper oral hygiene and dental health care.
-Routine dental health exams, oral health education, and daily brushing and flossing can help prevent the development of gum disease.
+Routine dental health exams, oral health education, and daily brushing and flossing can help prevent gum disease.

 How do dental sealants work?